 - Making the customer understand the functions or features of the product.

-- How the product helps him build his reputation in the society.
+- How the product helps him build his reputation in society.

-Lead nurturing has more scopes in today’s world as more people are dependent to this.
+Lead nurturing has more scope in today’s world as more people are dependent on this.

 Here are some things that a person can learn through lead nurturing.